From a Campus Phone:

 - Text Messaging: MCC Notify Me is an emergency text message system that will send subscribers a message to their mobile devices in the event of a public safety or weather-related emergency.
 Students and employees can sign up by logging in to myMCCKC and clicking on "Manage MCC Notify Me" link at the bottom of the left-hand menu.

 - Web: Emergency alerts will be posted on the front page of MCC's website as well as on these MCC Alert pages.
-MCC may also send updates through the emergency RSS feed.
-To get this service, sign up.
+MCC may also send updates through the emergency RSS feed. .

-- Social Media: Emergency alerts will be posted on MCC's Facebook and Twitter accounts.
-To get this service, sign up.
+- Social Media: Emergency alerts will be posted on MCC's Facebook and Twitter accounts. .

 - Other: Additional methods of communication may include distributing fliers and posting on bulletin boards.
 Regular updates will also be provided to the news media.